Rainy Day Activities to Do at Home with Your Kids

 Make a metal sculpture with tin foil around crumpled newspaper.

-Make a 3D picture with cardstock/cut open cereal box: draw an outline picture for plan-one page for background, other people/things get cut out and glued standing up.
+Make a 3D picture with cardstock and a cut open cereal box.
+First, draw an outline picture to plan it.
+Use one page for the background.
+Other people and things get cut out and glued to the cereal box edge, so they are standing up.

 Make a doll treehouse with a sturdy indoor plant and a small cardboard box.